rupakg/sls-meetup-alexa-skill/README.md

             custom: {}
           manifestVersion: '1.0'
 ```
-For details, check out the [full specs](https://developer.amazon.com/docs/smapi/skill-manifest.html#sample-skill-manifests) for the manifest.

-Now, to update the skill, run:
+With the new information added, let's update the skill by running:

 ```
 $ sls alexa update
 ```
-**Note**: You can use the option `--dryRun` to simulate what the command will do intsead of actually doing it.
+**Note**: You can use the option `--dryRun` to simulate what the command will do intsead of actually doing anything.

 ## Build the Interaction Model

-We will now write an interaction model for our skill in the `serverless.yml` file, as shown below:
+Let's add the interaction model for our skill in the `serverless.yml` file, as shown below:

 ```
         ...